POSH

 FEAR + SHAME + URGENCY = CONTROL

 Sextortion is designed to make a child feel trapped, terrified, and desperate to make the threat stop.
-That fear can lead to rushed decisions, silence, secrecy, and even more control by the offender.
+That fear can lead to rushed decisions, silence, secrecy, payment, more images, and deeper control by the offender.

 The child needs calm protection, not blame.